code-and-effect/effective_test_bot/README.md

 Provides a curated set of minitest/capybara/rails testing gems and a well configured `test_helper.rb` minitest file.

-Includes a rake task to validate your testing environment.
+Run `rake test:bot:environment` to validate your testing environment.
 Ensures that all fixtures and seeds are properly initialized.
 Makes sure database transactions and web sessions correctly reset between tests.

 Provides a DSL of class and instance level 1-liners that run entire test suites, checking many assertions all at once.

-Autosaves an animated gif for any failing test.
+Autosaves an animated .gif for any failing test.

 Run `rake test:bot` to automatically check every route in your application against an appropriate test suite, without writing any code.

 Automatically fills forms with appropriate pseudo-random input, and checks for all kinds of errors and omissions along the way.

-Turn on tour mode to automatically generate animated gifs of every part of your website.
+Turn on tour mode to programatically generate an animated .gif of every workflow in your website.

 Makes sure everything actually works.